vinhnx/Laden/README.md

 ---

-To show loading view on top on current view by embedding inside a `ZStack`:
+To show loading view on top on current view, you can embed Laden inside a `ZStack`, and put it below your current view:

 ```swift
 ZStack {